A professional home inspection is highly recommended when purchasing a home. It is a great way to

 were forced to take it with any and all defects.
 In this market, we are seeing a large number of

-homes going under contract very quickly, only to come back on the market a few days later!
+homes going under contract very quickly, only to come back on the market a few days later! - When a buyer waives an inspection, they may miss finding out about SAFETY items that could be

 dangerous, such as double-tapped breakers in the electrical panel, or safety issues with railings,